fernandoaestrella/portfolio/index.md

 [SlideIn](https://github.com/fernandoaestrella/SlideIn) (Spring of 2020)

-A game made in Unity in which the player summons units in a table top gameboard.
+Solo developed a game made in Unity in which the player summons units in a table top gameboard.
 The goal is to slide your units into the opponent's goal tile.
 You can also remove an opponent's unit by placing 3 of yours in front of it.

-My contributions:

-All code in C Sharp and Scene configuration written by me.

 To play: